P.J. (film): Production

 The film was originally called Criss Cross.
 George Peppard's casting was announced in November 1966.
 John Guillermin agreed to direct shortly afterwards.
 In January 1967, Gayle Hunnicutt was cast as the female lead Maureen Preble.
 She made the film under a non-exclusive two-picture deal with Universal.

 Filming started in January 1967.
 It was reported that Peppard's earnings for four films he made for Universal—this, Tobruk, Rough Night in Jericho, and What's So Bad About Feeling Good?—came to $1.6 million plus percentages.
 Raymond Burr and Peppard purportedly clashed at first but then got along.
 The film's title was changed to New Face in Hell then in September 1967, the title was changed from New Face in Hell to PJ.
 One scene has P.J.
 Detweiler (Peppard) beaten up by leather clad men in a gay bar.

 Reception

 Critical reception was mixed.
 The Chicago Tribune called it "routine".
 The New York Times called it "fun".
 Roger Ebert of The Chicago Sun-Times ranked the film 3 stars out of a possible 4, declaring P.J. "probably not the greatest movie ever conceived", but nonetheless elevated by good performances from Peppard (who Ebert believed had been "consistently underrated"), and the supporting actors (particularly Peters and Burr).
-A reviewer for FilmInk wrote, "[the film] seems to have been made with one eye on being a new Harper (1966) – only it doesn't have Ross Macdonald, William Goldman, an all star cast or Paul Newman ...
-George Peppard is an ideal private eye but the film seems unsure how tough or comic to make his character – one minute he's a clown, the next a smart arse, the next a tough guy, the next someone who gets beaten up by patrons of a leather bar."